Housing disrepair occurs when a place of residence falls into a state of disrepair, unfit for living.

 We will also arrange for a surveyor to inspect your premises for defects.

-We will quantify your claim, obtaining medical evidence to support your case and your family members (if appropriate).
+We will quantify your claim, obtaining medical evidence to support your case.

 Some Landlords will agree to compensate you and rectify the premises, in which case we will have it re-inspected to ensure the work has been done, the property is now moisture free and fit for habitation.